 - Some countries place limitations on the entry of non-national pregnant women.
 Check with the relevant embassy or consulate before you travel to confirm any further limitations.

 We collect personal information about you (including health information where necessary) to provide products and services to you, contact you about and process your travel arrangements, facilitate your participation in the loyalty programs of Qantas and other organisations, conduct marketing activities and market research, and for immigration and customs control, security, administrative and legal purposes.
 If the information is not provided by you, we may not be able to provide the service requested.

-For these purposes, you authorise us to retain your personal information and to disclose your personal information to our related companies, other Carriers, travel service providers, organisations which provide services to us, such as collecting commissions, your employer if you are travelling on a Ticket provided through your employer's corporate travel agreement with us, credit and other payment card companies, various law enforcement agencies and governments around the world for security, customs, emergency and immigration purposes.
+For these purposes, you authorise us to retain your personal information and to disclose your personal information to our related companies, other Carriers, travel service providers, organisations which provide services to us, such as collecting commissions, your employer if you are travelling on a Ticket provided through your employer's corporate travel agreement with us, credit and other payment card companies, various law enforcement agencies and governments around the world for security, customs, emergency, public health and immigration purposes.
 For more details see our Privacy Statement.

 You may be required by government regulations or laws to provide specific personal information to us, including information to enable you to travel to other countries or to enable us to notify family members in the event of an emergency.

 You can gain access to the information we hold about you and ask for correction of your personal information by contacting Qantas Customer Care, 10 Bourke Road, Mascot NSW 2020, Australia.

 A reservation for a flight is made when recorded as accepted and confirmed by us or an Authorised Agent.
 We or our Authorised Agent will provide you with written confirmation of your reservation.